Updated: Jun 11

-The following list is correct: You need to: - Eat your breakfast - Do your hair - Go to work
+For example, the following list is correct: You need to: - Eat your breakfast - Do your hair - Go to work

-The following list is not correct: You need to: - Eat your breakfast - Make sure your hair is done - Don’t forget to go to work
+Whereas this one isn't: You need to: - Eat your breakfast - Make sure your hair is done - Don’t forget to go to work

 TABLE OF CONTENTS